by Dr Louise Santhanam, General Practitioner

 - Provide sensitive aftercare, if required, to mothers who have been unable to commence breastfeeding and mothers who have had to cease breastfeeding before they had planned to.

-- If parents seek advice on whether to continuing breastfeeding, offer evidence based information on feeding methods and signpost to support services if required.
+- If parents seek advice on whether to continue breastfeeding, offer evidence based information on feeding methods and signpost to support services if required.
 Enable an non-directive informed parental decision based on their personal circumstances.

 - Provide impartial evidence-based information on infant formula milk and safe preparation of bottle feeds for those who need to or who choose to use these.